-This preparatory course provides with an overview of the cybersecurity field.
-The course is designed for individuals interested in pursuing more advanced studies the field of cybersecurity.
+This preparatory course provides an overview of the cybersecurity field.
+The course is designed for individuals interested in pursuing more advanced studies in the field of cybersecurity.
 Cybersecurity Essentials covers foundation knowledge and essentials skills in all security domains in the cyber world – information security, systems security, network security, mobile security, physical security, ethics and laws, related technologies, defense and mitigation techniques use in protecting businesses.

 Chapter 1.
 Cybersecurity: A World of Experts and Criminals – Describe the characteristics of criminals and experts in the cybersecurity world.

 Chapter 2.
 The Cybersecurity Cube – Describe how the principles of confidentiality, integrity, and availability as they relate to data states and cybersecurity countermeasures.

 Chapter 3.
 Cybersecurity Threats, Vulnerabilities and Attacks – Describe the tactics, techniques and procedures used by cybercriminals.